Hunyadi family: Genetics

+Archaeogenomic analysis indicated that John and Christopher Corvinus had an ancient European genome composition.
+The majority genome components of John Corvinus were present in the Carpathian Basin thousands of years ago, the highest shared drift are with European Neolithic samples (which peoples can also be traced back to the Carpathian Basin) and Hungarian Neolithic samples: Transdanubian Lengyel culture, Bodrogkeresztúr culture, Körös culture, Alföld Linear Pottery culture.
+The genome of Christopher Corvinus also has a shared drift with a sample from the Croatian Copper Age Vučedol culture, which was received from his mother.
+The Corvinus genome contains these admixture components: 50% Neolithic Anatolian, 31% Ancient North Eurasian, 8% Iranian Neolithic, 5% Western Hunter gatherer, 3% Early Bronze Age and 2% Han.
+At the individual level, the 10 most similar samples were from Russia, Croatia, Romania and Hungary, while at the population level, it clustered with populations from northern Italy, Spain, Basque Country, France, Croatia and Hungary.
+The greatest similarity to this medieval Corvinus genome is found with today's southern European and Carpathian Basin populations, and also with individuals from the Eastern European steppe.

+In 2024, the Institute of Hungarian Research published the results of the archeogenetic study of the Hungarian noble Aba family.
+The genetic results uncovered dynastic connections that were not documented in written sources.
+It was revealed that members of the Aba family were related to significant medieval Hungarian noble families such as the Árpáds, the Báthorys, and the Hunyadis.
+The genetic analysis revealed kinship ties among these prominent Hungarian families, suggesting that marital connections were common within the noble class of the medieval Kingdom of Hungary.

 Notable members

 Voyk Hunyadi

 Voyk was born in Wallachia, according to the nearly contemporaneous historians Johannes de Thurocz and Gáspár Heltai.
 Voyk had been serving as a "court knight" in the royal court when he received the demesne of Hunyad from King Sigismund, suggesting that he was descended from a prominent Wallachian family.
 Modern historian Kubinyi wrote that Voyk most probably joined Sigismund in 1395.
 In this year, Sigismund invaded Wallachia and restored his vassal, Mircea the Elder, to the princely throne.

 He was last mentioned in a royal charter in 1414.
 Voyk died before 12 February 1419.
 On this day, a charter confirming the grant of 1409 was issued for Voyk's brother, Radol, and for Voyk's three sons: John the Elder, John the Younger, and Voyk.